blocksome/IMGD-CMS/README.md

 - View data from different perspectives - student, lecturer or admin.

 ## Testing
+NOTE: To use this app you must host it on a server.
+Either do so with a localhost or a web server.

 1. Logging In:
     Log in with the following credentials.
 Each set pertains to a specific user type and will affect app layout:
         - (username, password)